SamyakSS83/filerec/README.md

 # Options:
 #  -v, --verbose     Show detailed output during testing
 #  -q, --quiet       Show minimal output (errors and summary only)
 #  -h, --help        Show help message

 # Examples:
 sudo ./scripts/blackbox_test.sh /dev/sda1
-sudo ./scripts/blackbox_test.sh --verbose /dev/sda1
-sudo ./scripts/blackbox_test.sh --quiet /dev/sda1
 ```

-> **Warning**: Only run the blackbox test on partitions that do not contain important data.
+> **Warning**: Only run the full blackbox test on partitions that do not contain important data.
 The test will create and delete files on the specified partition.

+> **Note**: Currently, the signature-based recovery works reliably, but metadata-based recovery is still being improved.
+The simple blackbox test provides the clearest verification of tool functionality.

 #### Troubleshooting Blackbox Tests